Tennis Elbow

 Refer to pharmacy first scheme (Exclusion: Pregnant individuals under 16 years, immunocompromised)

-Book an amber appointment for those patients who pharmacy can’t see or treatment has not worked
+Book an amber appointment for those patients who pharmacy can’t see or treatment has not worked.

 If patient significantly unwell follow SEPSIS protocol